shidel/FDI/README.md

         if the STAGE001 test for existing OS installation passes and the batch script is exiting without running the installer.

+        Screen is cleared, reguardless of successful or failed installation.

+        If install has failed due to an error and FDSETUP\SETUP\FDERROR.BAT exists it will be called now.
+You could set FREBOOT=y, to force reboot or display addition error information, suggestions on how  to correct the issue or some such thing.

         If user had selected reboot in STAGE009, it is done now.

+        If install had completed and reboot was not selected AND FDSETUP\SETUP\FDTHANK.BAT exists it will be called last.

 ### Some global environment variables.